evkx/evkx.github.io/content/models/lotus/eletre/Eletre_S/_index.md

 You can choose between different brake systems.
 The first option brakes use a [cast-iron disc coated with tungsten carbide](../../../../technology/brakes/#carbid-brakes).
 It doesn't rust and produces hardly any brake dust.
 The front discs are 412mm, and the rear discs are 397mm.
 The standard option brakes uses [ceramic discs](../../../../technology/brakes/#ceramic-brakes).
 The front discs are 412mm, and the rear discs are 397mm.

 [Regenerative braking](../../../../technology/regen/) is available through [one-pedal driving](../../../../technology/regen/#one-pedal-driving) combined with [blended brakes](../../../../technology/regen/#manual-regen-using-brake-pedal).
-[Automatic regen](../../../../technology/regen/#automatic-regen-adaptive)r coasting is not available in this model.
+[Automatic regen](../../../../technology/regen/#automatic-regen-adaptive) is not available in this model.

 ## Exterior

 You can choose between 6 different paint colors when ordering this model.
 Additionally, you can choose between 10 wheels with sizes from 22 to 23 inches.

-The car has four [regular doors](../../../../technology/doors/) and a [hatchback style liftegate](../../../../technology/doors/#hatcback-style-liftgate).
+The car has four [regular doors](../../../../technology/doors/) and a [hatchback style liftgate](../../../../technology/doors/#hatcback-style-liftgate).

 You can choose between two types of roofs on this model.
 The standard is just a regular roof.
-The optional has a panoramic roof.
+As an option, you can order this model with a large panoramic roof extending over most of the areas from the front to the rear.
+This glass makes the car’s interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
+The glass has an electrochromic function that lets you blend the glass in multiple levels to protect against the sun.

 <figur>